-PROOF OF THE PUDDING IS THE TASTE THEREOF."
-A loud cry to the old farmer to produce more food and feedstuffmake his living at home and be independent.
-But who is the fellow that hands out this advice?
-It generally comes from fellows sitting in a reclin ing "roll round" chair by a roll-top desk, smoking a 15c cigar, who never produce anything for man or beats to subsist on.
-"The proof of the pudding is the taste thereof," If all these good things are so easily produced and one can be so independent-on the farm -why don't some of these "standcollars" fellows who are so liberal with their advice get out on the farm and try their hand?
+PROOF OF THE IS THE TAS A loud cry to the produce more food and feet make his living at home and b pendent.
+But who is the fellow hands out this advice?
+It general comes from fellows sitting in a reclus ing "roll round" chair by a roll-ton desk, smoking a 15c cigar, who never produce anything for man or beats to subsist on.
+"The proof of the pudding is the taste thereof."
+If all these good things are so easily produced and one can be so independent-on the farm -why don't some of these "standcollars" fellows who are so liberal with their advice get out on the farm and try their hand?
 Again we hear the slogan: "Two hundred hens a cow a sow," and some other stuff.
 These on the farm would make every farmer independent, theysay.
-Well, bless your life, if there were 200 hens to the farm in Texas eggs would not be worth 5c a dozen; and the nonproducers would have cheap eggs indeed.
-This we believe is the foundation for the free advice to produce more food and feedstuff.
-Someof the wise, farsighted counselors actually tell us how to prepare our land, how to fertilize our crops, how to combat the boll weevil and how to get rich raising pork on peanuts and pumpkins.
+Well, bless your life, if there were 200 hens to the farm in Texas eggs would not be worth 5c a dozen, and the nonproducers would have cheap eggs indeed.
+This we believe is the foundation for the free advice to produce more food and sighted counselors actually tell us how to prepare our land, how to fertilize our crops, how to combat the boll weevil and how to get rich raising pork on peanuts and pumpkins.
 Really, some of these wise advisers could not harness up a mule or set a plow to run right.
-"Raise more food and feedstuff," they tel! us.
-Then when we deliver the good they say: "Overproduction."
-The result is no market for our stuff.
-I have at this time in my barn bushels and barrels of pinto beans and black eyed peas that I can't even get an offer on-when I take them to town board of the Cattle Raisers Associa- and offer them to my local grocer. tion.
-He was also a writer and author He said: "We are full up on beans of note, being a regular contributor and peas.
-We bought from the whole to the columns of cattle journals and sale jobber."
-Then I offered to sell author of a number of volumes which him several hundred pounds of pretty will perpetuate his name in the his- white pearl onions, and the reply was tory of the cattle industry.
-His death "We can buy South Texas onions so will be mourned by many throughout cheap the market is overrun;" and the land.
-Those intimately associa- so we find the way blocked on this pudding is the taste thereof."
-A hear Clifford B. Jones, of Spur, ac- ty welcome awaits you, old boy. hundred hens.'
-H. F. Falls, Rising Star, Eastland Co, Texas.

--06 NOTICE TO PATRONS.
+"Raise more food and feedstuff," they tell us.
+Then when we deliver pudding is the taste thereof."
+A hear Clifford B. Jones, of Spur, ac- ty welcome awaits you, old boy. hundred hens."
+H. F. Falls, Rising Star, Eastland Co, Texas. -6g NOTICE TO PATRONS.

 The baby beeves purchased of the boys and girls will not be shipped to other markets.
-The people of Spur are as much entitled to good beef as other people, therefore these Dickens county calves will be butchered at home for home people.-C. P. Harris & Son.
-LOOK, LOOK!
+The people of Spur are as much entitled to good beef as other people, therefore these Dickens county calves will be butchered at home for home people.-C. P. Harris DON'T FAIL TO HAVE SOME HOGS AND EATTL FOR THE NEXT LOOK, LOOK!
 LOOK!!